Naziru M Ahmad

-Naziru M Ahmad also known as Sarkin Waka (born 4 September 1986) is a Nigerian singer and songwriter.
+Naziru M Ahmad also known as Sarkin Waka (born 4 September 1986) is a Nigerian singer, songwriter and actor.
 Naziru was turbaned as Sarkin Wakan Sarkin Kano (Chief Singer of the Emir of Kano) in December 2018.

-An expert musician per excellence with specialization in Royalty who in 2022 released a new music "Sai mun￼ Bata Wuta".
+An expert musician per excellence with specialization in Royalty who in 2022 released a new music "Sai mun Bata Wuta".

 Discography

 Studio albums

 Ahmad sings more than 300 songs.

 Career

-Ahmad has spoken of his love for Hausa music icons like Mamman Shata, and Dankwairo.
+Ahmad has spoken of his love for Hausa music icons like Mamman Shata and Dankwairo.
 "To be candid, I can't specifically say what attracted my soul to music, but I had nurtured a dream of being a musician since I was seven.
 I started singing when there was no music studio in Kano.
 I would sing in front of gatherings and even as then I was applauded and celebrated.
 I went fully into music in 2000."